esheldon/wq/README.md

 is the full list

 * mode - The mode of node selection.
 Available modes are
- * bycore - Select single cores.
+  * by_core - Select single cores.
 Modifiers like *N* refer to number of cores.
- * bycore1 - Select cores from a single node.
+  * by_core1 - Select cores from a single node.
- * bynode - Select full nodes.
+  * by_node - Select full nodes.
 Modifiers like *N* refer to number of nodes.
- * byhost - Select a particular host by name.
+  * by_host - Select a particular host by name.
 Modifiers like *N* refer to number of cores.
- * bygroup - Select **all** the nodes from particular groups; different from the *group* requirement.
+  * by_group - Select **all** the nodes from particular groups; different from the *group* requirement.
 * N - The number of nodes or cores, depending on the mode.
 * group - Select cores or nodes from the specified group or groups.
 This can be a scalar or list
-* notgroup - Select cores or nodes from machines not in the specified group or groups.
+* not_group - Select cores or nodes from machines not in the specified group or groups.
 * host - The host name.
-When mode is byhost, you must also send this requirement
+When mode is by_host, you must also send this requirement
 * min_cores - Limit to nodes with at least this many cores.
-Only applies when mode is *bynode*.
+Only applies when mode is *by_node*.
 * min_mem - Limit to nodes with at least this much memory in GB.
-Only applies when mode is *bycore*, *bycore1*, *bynode*.
+Only applies when mode is *by_core*, *by_core1*, *by_node*.
 * X - This determines if ssh X display forwarding is used, default is False.
 For yes use true,1 for no use false,0
 * priority - Currently should be one of
   * low - lowest priority
   * med - medium priority, the default
   * high - high priority
   * block - block other jobs until this one can run.
 * job_name - A name to display in job listings.
 Usually the command, or an abbreviated form of the command, is shown.
 * hostfile - An optional file in which to save allocated node names.
 Useful for MPI jobs using mpirun.
 If hostfile equals to 'auto' a name will be generated automatically and put in place of %hostfile% in command line
 * threads - An optional argument that controls hosts listed in hostfile for running hybrid jobs.
 See example below.